Click on map to explore our projects

 The Kilimo Salama Model

 Insurance should be simple, affordable, and relevant to small farmers.
 Kilimo Salama insures farmers against drought and excess rain.
-Launched in 2008, it is now the largest agricultural insurance program in Africa.
-Kilimo Salama is the first such program worldwide to reach smallholders using mobile phone technology.
+Launched in Kenya in 2008, it is now the largest agricultural insurance program in Africa.

-Kilimo Salama currently insures over 70,000 farmers.
-Previously, few of them could afforded such cover because of the high costs.
+By the end of 2013, Kilimo Salama insured 187,000 farmers in three countries.
+Previously, few of them could afford such cover because of the high costs.
 Traditional crop insurance relies on expensive farm visits to verify claims.
 Kilimo Salama does not visit the farms.
-The program is designed specifically for smallholders.
+Most of the program is designed specifically for smallholders.
 It uses automated weather stations and mobile payments.
-These dramatically reduce administrative costs, enabling a premium price that millions of farmers can finally afford.
+These dramatically reduce administrative costs, finally enabling a premium price that millions of farmers can afford.

 Kilimo Salama’s use of technology is the key to the microinsurance product’s affordability and the model’s scalability.
-Kilimo Salama’s clients are smallholders scattered throughout rural Africa.
-To reach them, the program partners with agricultural microcredit institutions and local agro-vets or stockists who sell farming inputs like seeds, fertilizer, and crop protection products.
+Almost all Kilimo Salama’s clients are smallholders scattered throughout rural areas.

 An automated weather station installed in East Africa.
 The station collects and automatically transmits measurements to the Kilimo Salama cloud-based server every 15 minutes.

-6 February 2013 Kilimo Salama extends insurance in Kenya to dairy cows.
-Here are the media release and a local TV clip.
+In February 2013, Kilimo Salama extends insurance in Kenya to dairy cows.
+Here is the media release.